randovania/randovania/tools/appimage/README.md

 out/Randovania-x86_64.AppImage"
 ```

+You should have already built a binary with `create_release.py` per the repo-wide README, and it should be located in `$repo/dist/randovania/`.
+This script just packages it up into an AppImage.

 ## Non-Docker Usage

 Clone the Randovania repo, `cd` into it, and invoke `tools/appimage/build.sh`.
 See the Dockerfile for build-time dependencies (all of them are).
 The builder user is not a requirement in non-Docker invocation.